Urbs in Horto

 Of course the region’s flatness offered benefits to later travelers too.
 The divide between the Des Plaines and Chicago river drainages is so slight, vertically speaking, that it was easily breached by shovels to create a canal passage from the lake to the Illinois and beyond to the Mississippi River.
 But terrain that made it easy to build canals made it hard to build everything else.
 Farmers in the Calumet for instance had to build ditches to drain water from the Cady Marsh into the Little Calumet River in 1862, which left it dry enough to plow, although it took six years.

 What wasn’t drained in the area was filled.
-Joel Greenberg in A Natural History of the Chicago Region reminds us that some of the industries that located there beginning in the latter 1800s dredged local waterways and used the spoil to fill in marshes nearby, adding to their real estate.
-When George Pullman in 1880 started to build his model town of Pullman on the western shore of Lake Calumet, where he attempted to engineer not only rail cars but railcar workers and their families, he presumed to engineer nature too; the town was raised as much as four feet—the only way in which life in Pullman could be said to be elevated—above the surrounding marshland by piling up muck sucked from the lake.
+Joel Greenberg in A Natural History of the Chicago Region reminds us that some of the industries that located there beginning in the latter 1800s dredged local waterways and used the spoil to fill in marshes nearby, improving the streams navigability and their real estate portfolio at the same time.
+When George Pullman in 1880 started to build his model town of Pullman on the western shore of Lake Calumet, he presumed to engineer nature too; the town was raised as much as four feet—the only way in which life in Pullman could be said to be elevated—above the surrounding marshland by piling up muck sucked from the lake.

 The Des Plaines River is the principal culprit, which is why it has become an unwilling co-investigator in research into new methods of flood control.
-The Des Plaines River Wetlands Demonstration Project.
-Begun in the 1970s, the project was an attempt to learn how restored river bottoms ecosystems might improve water quality, increase flood control, provide recreational use, and expand wildlife habitat.
+Begun in the 1970s, the Des Plaines River Wetlands Demonstration Project was an attempt to learn how restored river bottoms ecosystems might improve water quality, increase flood control, provide recreational use, and expand wildlife habitat.
 To test that, researchers transformed a 550-acre site of abandoned farm fields and gravel quarry pits Wadsworth owned by the Lake County Forest Preserve District into a rehabilitated riverine ecosystem.

 The Third Coast

-Chicago is a lacustrine city.
-Visitors are surprised to find that it sits not beside a lake in the sense that most people think of lakes, but a fresh water sea.
-Of course, Lake Michigan’s presence provided a deep-water link to markets to the eastern U.S., a fact of decisive importance to the history of the place, indeed, a fact that explains why the place has a history worth recounting at all—thus the City of Chicago’s rather incongruous official seal, which features an image of a naked infant at rest in a shell as a pearl.
+Visitors are usually surprised to find that Chicago sits not beside a lake in the sense.
+Lake Michigan is larger in area than many nations, at some 22,000 square miles, and its water average nearly 300 feet in depth and in places more than 900.
+The lake is by some definitions a fresh water sea.
+It provided a deep-water link to markets to the eastern U.S., a fact of decisive importance to the history of the place, indeed, a fact that explains why the place has a history worth recounting at all—thus the City of Chicago’s rather incongruous official seal, which features an image of a naked infant at rest in a shell as a pearl.
 The image is meant to convey Chicago’s status as the gem of the Great Lakes.

 Today, the lake’s importance to the people of the region as a place to swim, sail, race boats, and fish cannot be overstated, although tourism promoters continue to try.
 The City of Chicago alone maintains 31 lake bathing beaches and nine recreational boat harbors offering berths for more than 5,000 craft.
 Millions of young salmon and trout—prized game fish—have been stocked in the lake to provide sport for anglers.
 (Lake Michigan is these days as artificial an ecosystem as a zoo.)
 Fun on the lake supports a goodish industry in the form of fishing charter firms and outfitters and excursion boats.

-To preserve the expensive lakefront real estate on which the area’s reputation—and its tax base—depend, a system of groins were installed to catch bluff-protecting sand.
+To preserve the expensive lakefront real estate on which the area’s reputation (and its tax base) depend, a system of groins were installed to catch bluff-protecting sand.
 Seawalls and other structures also have been added (and re-added, as the lake batters them to pieces) to protect the inequity of North Shore’s well-to-do.
-Such measures have stayed the lake for the moment, but only at the expense of downshore beaches deprived of the sand from the north that the currents used to deliver.
+Such measures have stayed the lake for the moment, but only at the expense of downshore beaches that have been deprived of the sand from the north that the currents used to deliver.

 The lake currents gave as well as took.
-Build any kind of obstruction athwart the downshore currents and it will catch and hold sand carried there by downshore currents.
+Build any kind of obstruction athwart the downshore currents and it's northern side will catch and hold sand carried there by the lake water.
 Sand was kept out of the Chicago River mouth by the aforementioned 1,500-foot pier built off its north bank in 1834.
 The kidnapped sand accumulated upshore from the pier until it covered thousands of acres—the only land that the city had not stolen from the Indians.

 The new land was unstable and so were many of its residents.
 Since it was new land not shown on the old maps, its ownership was in doubt.
-The barren spot was taken over by squatters, who there conducted gambling and prostitution and other early service industries in a vice district known as the Sands.
-They were evicted by the mayor at the request of rich owners of adjacent properties—what in Chicago in most eras has been known as a “public outcry”—in 1857.
+The barren spot was taken over by squatters, who there conducted gambling and prostitution and other early service industries in an unofficial vice district known as the Sands.
+They were evicted in 1857 by the mayor at the request of rich owners of adjacent properties after what in Chicago in most eras has been known as a “public outcry.”
 The redoubtable George Wellington Streeter, a steamboat captain who ran his rickety boat aground at the Sands in 1886, took up residence there, insisting that his wreck had been the agent of the land formation.
 On that grounds “Cap’n” Streeter disdained the authority of the State of Illinois and appointed himself head of government of a “District of Lake Michigan,” which in later years became known semi-officially as Streeterville.
 Many Chicago mayors have been guilty of the same presumption, with less cause, but Streeter lacked the votes to make his claims plausible, and authorities resorted to lawyers, and finally guns to oust him.